Justuks/JavaScript/README.md

 ## 2. I want to see easy navigation.
 ## 3. I want to see examples.
 ## 4. I want to try them.

+# Returning user stories
+## 5. I want to introduce JavaScript to others.
+## 6. I want to demonstrate to others what JavaScript can add to a website.

+# As a website owner
+## 7. I seek to introduce JavaScript concept to general public.
+## 8. I want them to easy navigate to other parts of a website.
+## 9. I want them to see how JavaScript can add 'movement' to a website.